Corionis/ELS/artifacts/document/ideas.md

  * Fi8x Avitar & its extended edition
  * Do Documentary
  * Do Music etc...*[]:
- * Do Movies 3d
  * Look at orphaned Group when switching Sources and libraries
  * Todd- Fix Journey to the Center of the Earth matches

- * EMPTY TRASH before Grok to Rock

  *